 BSC offers a suggested curriculum to build a strong foundation in computer program design.
-Courses in calculus, discrete mathematics, probability and statistics form part of the core study.
+Courses in calculus, discrete mathematics, and database design form part of the core study.
 Instruction emphasizes development of computational thinking, problem solving, and communication skills.

 Successful computer science students possess these qualities: strong mathematics background, knowledge of computers, logical and critical thinking, good organizational, problem-solving and troubleshooting skills, and ability to work independently and/or as part of a team.
 They are inquisitive, able to adapt to change, detail oriented, and excellent communicators.
 Ongoing education and training in advancing technology is necessary through one’s career.